Logitech G203 Lightsync Mouse Review: Basic Cutie

 The Logitech G203 is a pretty thing that’ll make great arm candy for anyone seeking a basic, yet reliable, gaming mouse.
 Its range of available colors and gorgeous RGB combine with a pleasant texture for a no-frills, enjoyable package.

 There’s nothing groundbreaking here though.
 The G203 Lightsync sometimes sells for $40; if you can find it for $30, it competes better against rivals.
 At $30, the SteelSeries Rival 3 is steep competition, offering similar gaming performance and RGB lighting locations.
 Whether or not the G203 Lightsync’s color options are enough for you to consider this low-profile mouse will depend on your taste.
 Meanwhile, the Asus ROG Strix Impact II Electro Punk is pricier but also tempting when it comes to aesthetics.
-If you’re really like basic, the Logitech G203 Prodigy is under $30 but has fewer RGB customization options and only comes in black.
+If youreally like basic, the Logitech G203 Prodigy is under $30 but has fewer RGB customization options and only comes in black.
 Sadly, the onboard memory didn’t work with either of my 2 review units, so you might want to think twice if that feature’s important to you (like it is to me).

 But the G203 Lightsync is a reliable mouse that glides nicely with a delightful design.
 It’s hard to find a mouse with this much personality, and don't forget: Gaming’s all about having fun.